-The Circle Wallets API is designed for multi-chain and multi-currency support.
+The Digital Dollar Accounts API is designed for multi-chain and multi-currency support.

 If you are not familiar with blockchain concepts, a blockchain (or "chain" for short), is a distributed ledger of actions.
 Computers across the Internet use a blockchain to synchronize (agree on) a shared payment history for everyone on the network.
 You can think of it as a distributed database in which everyone who wants to transact records their actions according to certain rules that ensure nobody is cheating.
 Bitcoin, Ethereum, and Algorand are examples of chains.